Smoked Spatchcock Chicken

 5. How do you make smoked chicken skin crispy?
 It’s difficult to get the skin crispy when cooking at a low temperature.
 You can try doing a salt brine for 24-48 hours in advance, cranking up the heat at the end of cooking time, or using extra sugar on the skin (like I did here).

-Delicious sides to go with chicken:
+Delicious sides to go with smoked chicken:

 xoxo ~Sue